 5. The Cherry on Top

 From the moment we started wedding planning, I knew photographs were extremely important to us.
 We prioritized this.
 When you invest in your photographer, you gotta get an album.
-The final favorites from our day are now displayed in book that actually made my jaw drop (I think Tricia even has a video of me opening it).
+The final favorites from our day are now displayed in a book that actually made my jaw drop (I think Tricia even has a video of me opening it).
 Our album is the cherry on top.

 My husband Tom and I were married at Bloom Meadows in 2018 (we’re a TMP couple, TK-Fit Summer Bootcampers, and Berkshire Photo Booth enthusiasts).
 We are so lucky to live and work here in the Berkshires with our 2 kids and our rambunctious golden retriever.
 All of our favorite life moments together have been captured by Tricia McCormack Photography – we’re so thankful our legacy has been captured so perfectly.